Ygrno/GoaListApp/README.md

 The reason for that is that I never meant to publish this app, only using it as a prototype or proof of concept and sharing it with close group of friends.
 Please be aware of this when using the application.

+The app has been tested only on android devices, I have no Idea how it behaves or looks on an ios!

 ## Features

 - Fetch goals from a server or local storage